smaht-dac/submitr/docs/source/vcf_preflight.rst

 with ``key: value`` instead of ``key=value``, and continuation lines without a key are accepted but require explicit submitter confirmation before upload.
 Line-ending and unknown-minor-version advisories use the same confirmation path.
+Normal review output aggregates repeated advisories into actionable counts; ``--verbose`` includes the affected line details.
+Review-only/ ``--validate`` output does not select a file for upload and states when that file would require confirmation.
+Structural errors are reported separately, take precedence, and cannot be overridden by confirmation.
 No reference genome is consulted and the validator does not attempt downstream VCF semantic or annotation validation.